Plantains are the less-sweet cousins from the Banana family. But are Plantains Keto?

 We all know that bananas are strictly prohibited on a keto diet.
 But what about their much greener relative, the Plantains?

-In this article, we’ll find out whether you can have plantains on a keto diet, and also explore the world of resistant starch.
+In this article, we’ll find out whether you can have plantains on a keto diet.
+Let’s demolish all the MYTHS floating about resistant starch!

 Are Plantains Keto?